alan-turing-institute/data-safe-haven/new_dsg_environment/create-users/README.md

 2. Paste the following UR into the private browser address bar - https://aka.ms/ssprsetup
 3. At the login prompt enter your username (provided in the welcome email)
 4. At password prompt click "Forgotten password"
-5. Complete the requested information (captcha and the phone number you provided on registration)
+5. Complete the requested information (captcha and the phone number you provided on registration).
 6. Reset your password

 **Note**: During this process, you will need to provide a phone number for